Hushoffice

 HushWall mobile office divider

 A solution like hushWall stands out due to its mutli-functional character.
-It can be easily relocated to divide a disorderly space into two separate zones, ensuring acoustic comfort with its sound-insulating felt panels.

 – says Mateusz Barczyk, Senior Brand Manager, Hushoffice.